- pixel art general

 Resizing your crisp pixel art illustration will result in a blurred image, so be sure to start with the right dimensions.

-The image on the left is a vector graphic, the image on the right is a bitmap graphic.
+The image on the left is a vector graphics, the image on the right is a bitmap graphic.

-To make it a little bit more complicated, the left vector graphic is displayed as a bitmap graphic.
+To make it a little bit more complicated, the left vector graphics is displayed as a bitmap graphic.

-The original image is an Adobe Illustrator vector graphic, but these kinds of images can't be displayed directly in your browser.
+The original image is an Adobe Illustrator vector graphics, but these kinds of images can't be displayed directly in your browser.

 Let's forget vector graphics for the moment and focus on bitmap graphics.